onlyquake/xonotic-wiki/Shared-libraries-(buildfiles).md

 Darkplaces loads `libpng16.dll` or `libpng16-16.dll` or `libpng15-15.dll` or `libpng15.dll` or `libpng14-14.dll` or `libpng14.dll` or `libpng12.dll`

 Obtainment instructions:
+* be sure to use a 1.16.X release
 * download MSYS2 Package [1] in x86 and x64 versions: https://packages.msys2.org/base/mingw-w64-libpng
 * use dll from `bin` folder